ezet/evelib/README.md

 The library is currently not threaded in any way.
 There's not really room for effective parallelization in the requests, so the only use would be for offloading eg. a GUI thread.
 This responsibility should be left to the client code.

 #### Caching
-The CCP API library uses the default HttpWebRequest cache (IE Cache) by default, adhering to the CachedUntil values provided by CCP on each request.
+The EveOnline API module uses the default HttpWebRequest cache (IE Cache), adhering to the CachedUntil values provided by CCP on each request.
 The cache location can be configured in App.config.
 You can easily change this for your own implementation if you want.
 The other libraries do not use caching.

 EveOnline API
 -